Everything you need to know about the

 Lieferkettengesetz

-Wondering what the new German Supply Chain Due Diligence Act (Lieferkettengesetz) is all about?
+Wondering what the German Supply Chain Due Diligence Act (Lieferkettengesetz) is all about?
 Find the answers here.

 Germany is setting new international standards by requiring companies to live up to their responsibilities when it comes to human rights and the environment.
 The German Lieferkettengesetz (LkSG) took effect on 1 January 2023.
 Companies must now identify and address human rights issues and environmental risks in their own operations and their supply chains.
 In other words, they must use their economic power to prevent such risks around the world – and make their operations and global supply chains more and more sustainable.